Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pkKMsKoH6y4.md

 ### Transcript

-> will ever better remove or destroy poison pills i don't know what the status is on that i don't know
+> will ever better remove or destroy poison pills I don't know what the status is on that I don't know